resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 Please hold up a Red sticky note if the answer is "No" and a Green one if the answer is "Yes".

-**A:** No, you’ve lost your machine for good.
+**A:** No, the chances are extremely high that you've lost your machine for good.

 ### Project -> Instances Tab

-**Activity:**  Could you all please make sure you are on the Instances tab.

-**Q:** Is everyone on the same tab as me?

-Please hold up a Red sticky note if the answer is "No" and a Green one if the answer is "Yes".
+Having set up the environment that controls access to the the machine I'm now going to launch it.

+I do this by going back to the instances tab.

 This is simply the place where you get to see the information about all your running machines.

-Lets just walk through what’s going to happen when you launch a machine.
+It is also one of the places that you can use to launch your free computer.

+Which I now do by clicking on the "Launch Instance" button.

+**Action** Do a walk through of the dialogue, remembering to add your keypair and security groups!
+Then launch it.

+Ok, while that starts up, lets walk through what’s happening behind the scenes.

-The file that you’ve chosen to be the basis of your hard drive is copied from where it is being stored to the physical machine which is going to host your machine.
+The image file that I’ve chosen to be the basis of my hard drive is copied from where it is being stored to the physical machine on which it is going to be used.
+This physical machine is called the host.

-And I say "host" because the machine you are launching is ordinarily going to be a “virtual machine”.
+We say "host" because the free machine you are launching is ordinarily going to be a “virtual machine”.

 A virtual machine is one that is simply software and hardware working in concert to emulate a real machine.
 You can think of it as being a program pretending to be a computer.
 Much like your desktop computer can run many applications at the same time, such as ms-word, and excel, etc, a NeCTAR server can run many virtual machines at the same time.

-The advantages of emulation, or virtualization as its properly called are many.
-But it does have a downside.

-If you think about it, having all those virtual machines sharing one physical machine means that your application running on one of those virtual machines may well be impacted by what's happening in the other virtual machines – especially with regard to input and output.
-Because you are all sharing the same narrow pipes to the world beyond the CPU.

-I love the term used to describe this effect: "Noisy neighbours".

 So here’s a question.
 You have a virtual machine running.
 It makes all kinds of changes to its hard drives.
 Which are simply files on the host server.
 What happens to those changes when you shut your virtual computer down?